Hyderabad District, Pakistan: Religion

+Note1: British Sindh era district borders are not an exact match in the present-day due to various bifurcations to district borders — which since created new districts — throughout the region during the post-independence era that have taken into account population increases.
+Note2: Population decrease between 1911 and 1921 censuses due to bifurcation of district, and creation of Nawabshah District.

 Language

 At the time of the 2023 census, 45.92% of the population spoke Urdu, 43.12% Sindhi, 3.12% Punjabi and 2.83% Pashto as their first language.
-The majority of Urdu speakers live in urban centers of Hyderabad such as latifabad where they live along with other diverse communities such as Sindhis, Punjabis, and Pashtuns, while Sindhis dominate urban centers like Qasimabad as well as rural parts of Hyderabad where they form majority.
+The majority of Urdu speakers live in urban centers of Hyderabad such as latifabad where they live along with overwhelming population of Sindhis and small communities of Punjabis, and Pashtuns, while Sindhis also dominate urban centers like Qasimabad as well as rural parts of Hyderabad where they form majority.

 List of Dehs

 The following is a list of Hyderabad District's Dehs, organised by taluka: